Why God Prospers Generous People, Part 1

 Third criteria: Genuine generosity is proportional to our income.
 Notice that same passage, 1 Corinthians 16:2.
 He says, “Let everyone decide on the first day of the week according to,” what?
 “According to his income.”

-Do you understand?
-What I want you to get is this jar represents yours, but some jars are bigger than other jars.
+Some jars are bigger than other jars.
 For people that have small jars, what they give and how they give it, God never measures the amount that you give, God measures the amount of the sacrifice.
 That’s generosity.

 That’s why when the widow would drop in the two, small copper coins and the other people gave large gifts, He wasn’t saying the large gifts were bad.
 In fact, the temple couldn’t run without the large gifts.
 He just was saying, comparatively, this woman has given more than them.